liferay/liferay-docs/discover/portal/articles/130-forms/06-data-providers.markdown

 ![Figure 2: Form users select an option form the list populated by the Data Provider.](../../images/forms-select-data-provider.png)

 Your Data Provider is now being used to populate a select field.
-However, this form is going to be submitted by Guest users, who don't currently have permission to see the list of results from the data provider.
+However, this form should be submitted by Guest users, who don't currently have permission to see the list of results from the data provider.
+Arrgh!
+Now what?

 ## Granting Data Provider Permissions [](id=granting-data-provider-permissions)